Incident Response: Detection, Response, and Post-Mortems

 | War room too large, too many people talking | Noise drowns signal, IC cannot coordinate | Strict attendee list, use a separate investigation channel for parallel work, IC manages participation |

-Incident Response Trade-offs
+Incident Response Trade-off Analysis

 | Scenario | War Room | Async Slack |